HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 # Network-wide Rule Orchestrator

-This repository contains the code and instructions to replicate the results of my Master's Dissertation entitled:: ()[].
+This repository contains the code and instructions to replicate the results of my Master's Dissertation entitled: [Leveraging network-wide orchestration in programmable networks for enhanced NIDS performance](https://tede2.pucrs.br/tede2/handle/tede/11656).

 ## **Table of Contents**
 - [Installation Process](#installation-process)